 Port Arthur Historic Site offers dining options to suit everyone – from quick and delicious sandwiches made fresh in our cafe, to the tempting menu in the 1830 restaurant.

 With sweeping views of the Penitentiary, gardens and grounds, the 1830 restaurant is a perfect place to enjoy a long, relaxed meal with friends.
-Our menu uses fresh seasonal produce sourced from local growers and producers, and you can choose your favourite from our range of fine Tasmanian wines, craft beers, whiskeys and spirits
+Our menu uses fresh seasonal produce sourced from local growers and producers, and you can choose your favourite from our range of fine Tasmanian wines, craft beers, whiskys and spirits

 The 1830 Restaurant and Bar is open everyday from 4pm with a special Drinks & Nibbles menu.
 Dinner is served from 5pm.

 Bookings are recommended.
-Contact us to make a reservation.
+Click here to view our menus and make a reservation.

 Port Arthur Café

 Museum Coffee Shop

 The Museum Coffee Shop located in the Asylum is open daily from 10:30am until 3:30pm and is the perfect place to drop in after your introductory tour.
 Enjoyable in all weather conditions with both indoor and outdoor dining space you can enjoy a good coffee, homemade cakes, delicious snacks and light meals.

 Photography and Filming (drones)